 Save by going contract-free

 After going back and forth with various plans and carriers, over the long term I found it cheaper for me to go without a contract.
-When you buy off contract, you can buy the phone unlocked, which mean that if rates were to drop in that time period, you could easily renegotiate your plan, or switch to a different carrier, or cancel anytime you want, without penalty.
+When you buy off-contract, you can buy the phone unlocked, which means that if rates were to drop in that time period, you could easily renegotiate your plan, or switch to a different carrier, or cancel anytime you want, without penalty.
 Unlocking is legal in most countries, although US Congress passed a bill just this year banning the practice for all new phones.

 Yes, sure, buying a phone outright is a bigger upfront cost, but spread over a 3-year contract, even a $700 phone is an extra $19 and change a month.
 Right now my current plan for my iPhone is about $35 a month, taxes in – the same I was paying for my ‘slim Jim’.
 Even with the added $19, it’s still inexpensive compared to the $80-$100 a month many are paying for a full talk-and-data plan.
 Consumer Reports estimates that buying an iPhone off contract will save you about $1,000 over a two-year period.
 But there’s also plenty of other smartphone options and carriers out there that are a lot less costly.
 It all depends on what you’re looking for.
 Although, there are a lot of relatively new low-cost phone carriers now springing up in Canada, offering unlimited data, do your research first before locking yourself into a plan, because sometimes you get what you pay for.